<img alt="" src="https://secure.smart-business-intuition.com/262380.png" style="display:none;">

 The initial £2.6 billion additional funding allocated at £1.3 billion per annum, taken out of the capital budget for schools, will be used to maintain the per-pupil funding in real terms until 2019-20.

-However, as stated in our previous post, this creates a funding gap in the capital budget which will impact on capital improvements in schools.
+However, this creates a funding gap in the capital budget which will impact on capital improvements in schools.

 The formula will set a minimum funding where each pupil will "attract”;